-Apple’s SKAdNetwork means iOS 14 data will come only from this network.
-It won’t reveal everything that the IDFA does, but some of the same things will remain.
+Apple’s SKAdNetwork means iOS 14.5+ data will come only from this network.
+It doesn’t reveal everything that the IDFA does, but some of the same things will remain.
 There is one big issue, however, surrounding the delay it poses.
 With the SKAdNetwork, every event has a three day window delay.
 Once upon a time you were able to see real time data that allowed publishers to track someone doing an activity within an app, including real-time purchases.
 Now there will be a three day delay to begin tracking, and for each event you want to track there’ll be another 24 hour delay.
 This will lead to a loss of information and the inability to respond in real time through optimized tracking.

 Each MMP has already bundled the SKAdNetwork into the SDK that enables advertisers to control the data flow from the MMP’s UI without needing to implement another SDK.
 Essentially, they’ve built new UIs specifically to target attribution in a post-IDFA world.